DateTime::TryParse Method (String^, IFormatProvider^, DateTimeStyles, DateTime%)

 A DateTimeFormatInfo object that defines the formatting used in s.

-If provider is nullptr, the current culture is used.
+If provider is null, the current culture is used.

 If s is the string representation of a leap day in a leap year in the current calendar, the method parses s successfully.
 If s is the string representation of a leap day in a non-leap year in the current calendar of provider, the parse operation fails and the method returns false.